When your desktop starts becoming a tangle

 Benjamin Franklin Biography – Encyclopaedia Britannica

-Something I noticed today while restructuring my Untangle folders was how much easier things become once information has a clear place to live.
+Something I noticed today while restructuring my Untangle folders was how much easier things become once information has a clear place to live, a clear purpose and the fewer folders the better.

 files can still be found